 - Age (generally 40 and over)

-Federal laws prohibit discrimination against individuals based on citizenship status, veteran status, and genetic information.
-Florida laws prohibit discrimination against individuals based on AIDS/HIV and sickle cell trait.
+Florida laws specifically prohibit discrimination against individuals based on AIDS/HIV and sickle cell trait.

-It is our job to make sure our clients’ legal rights are protected by placing their needs ahead of our own, no matter what.
-You deserve an experienced age discrimination attorney to defend your rights whether you’ve been wrongfully terminated, have not been properly compensated, or are facing matters including but not limited to:
+We place our clients’ legal needs before our own, no matter what.
+You deserve an experienced age discrimination attorney to defend your rights if you are facing these situations:

 - Restricted job advancement based on age